ACT for Mental Health

 ACT for Mental Health, Inc. is a non-profit human services agency in downtown San Jose, California.
 ACT is a recipient of Jefferson Awards for Public Service.
-For more than 50 years ACT has been serving underserved communities with no-cost or low-cost social services without government funding primarily on donations.
+For more than 50 years ACT has been serving underserved communities with no-cost or low-cost social services without government funding, relying primarily on donations.

 Organization history

 The organization was founded in 1956.
 For over 50 years ACT for Mental Health has been relieving obstacles to emotional well-being and by restoring and enhancing strengths through acceptance in a safe, stable and professionally guided environment which provides tools and support for resolution of personal, emotional and situational life problems.